douglasgreen/outlines/computing/computer_programming/code_reviews.md

 3. Emphasis on Non-Functional Aspects:

-    -   Beyond just looking at the code\'s functionality, reviews are also focusing on other aspects like performance optimization, scalability, and maintainability.
+    -   Beyond just looking at the code's functionality, reviews are also focusing on other aspects like performance optimization, scalability, and maintainability.

 4. Collaborative and Learning-Oriented Reviews: